 1) Burpee Test

 Goggins followed Itzler everywhere for the 31 days of training, including the office.
-One afternoon while in the office, Goggins tells Itzler it’s time for a burpee test–performing 100 burprees as quickly as possible.
+One afternoon while in the office, Goggins told Itzler it was time for a burpee test–performing 100 burprees as quickly as possible.

-If you haven’t done a burpee before, don’t worry you don’t need any weights.
+If you haven’t done a burpee before, don’t worry, it’s simple and you don’t need any weights.

 You simply drop to the floor in a plank position, do a push-up, kick your knees to your chest and jump into a jumping jack.

 It works out your arms, chest, legs and abs.

 Now do 100 (timed).

 Under 10 Minutes – Solid

 Over 13 Minutes – Unacceptable (do it again)